Skip to main content

 Iru Endpoint currently supports the following Single Sign-on connection types.
 Click on one of the following connection types to learn how it can be configured.

-Enabling and Managing Connections
+Allowing Tenant Authentication and Managing Connections

 1